winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let Accum = { current : Natural, iteration : Natural }
 ```
-Each iteration will multiply the current result by the iteraction count and increment that count.
+Each iteration will multiply the current result by the iteration count and increment that count.
 We define the function `s` accordingly.
 The complete code is: